When it comes to health benefits, this crunchy vegetable comes out on top.

-You more than likely have a bag of carrots sitting in your refrigerator at this very moment, but if you don’t, you should.
-Here are 3 reasons to go coo coo for carrots and some delicious carrot recipes:
+You more than likely have a bag of carrots sitting in your refrigerator at this very moment, and if you don’t, you should.
+Discover tasty ways to add this superfood to your meal plan with some of our best carrot recipes, and learn more about the health benefits of this healthful root below.

 3 REASONS TO GO COO COO FOR CARROTS: